fmglobal/firemodelingworkshop/index.markdown

 layout: base
 ---

+* * *
+# Reminder of Discount Hotel Booking

+The discount block-booking for the Four Points by Sheraton expires Friday, April 17.
+Please see details below for making your reservation using the discount rate.

+* * *

 # 2026 Workshop

 We are excitied to announce that the 2026 FM Fire Modeling Workshop will be held at the Four Points by Sheraton in Norwood MA from May 21-22.